 But before doing that you need to make sure that the other nodes are really unreachable, otherwise split-brain happens and separate clusters get formed.

 All nodes crashed.
 In this case the grastate.dat file in the cluster directory is not updated and does not contain a valid sequence number

 If this happens, someone should find the most advanced node and start the server on it with the --new-cluster-force command line key.
 All other nodes will start as usual as in Case 3).

 --new-cluster-force mode via systemd.

-Split-brain causes a cluster to get into non-primary state.
-For example, the cluster consists of even number of nodes (four), two couple of nodes being located in separate datacenters, and network failure interrupts the connection these datacenters.
-Split-brain happens as each group of nodes has exactly half of quorum.
-Both groups stop to handle write transactions as Galera replication model cares about data consistency and the cluster can not accept write transactions without quorum.
-But nodes in both groups try to re-connect to the nodes nodes from the other group to restore the cluster.
+Split-brain causes the cluster to get into non-primary state.
+For example, the cluster consists of even number of nodes (four), e.g. two couple of nodes located in different datacenters, and network failure interrupts the connection between the datacenters.
+Split-brain happens as each group of nodes has exactly half of the quorum.
+The both groups stop handling write transactions as Galera replication model cares about data consistency and the cluster cannot accept write transactions without quorum.
+But nodes in the both groups try to re-connect to the nodes from the other group to restore the cluster.

-If someone wants to restore the cluster without network got restored the same steps as in Case 5 can be done but only at one group of nodes
+If someone wants to restore the cluster without network got restored the same steps as in Case 5 should be done, but only at one group of the nodes.